 So, school it was.

-Freya quickly finished her breakfast in record time, rushing over her closet as she had finally matched together an outfit in her mind.
-She slid open the doors to her spacious walk in closet, her love for the colour pink suddenly becoming obvious.
+Freya quickly finished her breakfast in record time, rushing over her closet as she had finally pulled together an outfit in her mind.
+She slid open the doors to her spacious walk-in closet, her love for the colour pink suddenly becoming obvious.